-Actual transcript of a conversation had this morning in my office:
+Actual transcript of a conversation had this morning in the office:

 “OMG, why didn’t they tell me life would be this busy?”

 “I thought Big School would make life easier, but it feels like I have a second job.”

-You see, I thought I was the only mum who spent last night in a full-scale panic.
-It turns out this is just a normal level of chaos when you’re getting used to having a child who has just started school.
+I thought I was the only mum who spent last night in a full-scale panic.
+It turns out this is just a normal level of chaos when you have a child in primary school.